i-am-grub/VRxC_ELRS/README.md

 ### Start Backpack WIFI : BUTTON

 Starts the backpack's WIFI mode.
 Used for over-the-air firmware updates.

-Open the URL http://elrs_timer.local on your browser.
+> [!TIP]
+> To connect to the backpack's web user interface, verify the backpack is setup to connect to the same network as the device used to access the web user interface,
+> or connect the device to the wireless network the backpack created.
+Open the URL http://elrs_timer.local in the device's browser to connect to the web user interface.

 ## ELRS Backpack OSD Settings